josh-works/josh-works.github.io/_pages/recommended-reading.md

 Of course, supremacy thinking wasn't just "white over black", it was also "men over women", "parents over children", "fathers over the entire family", and more.

-Lots of the modern world of hierarchical, authoritative structures are nothing but insane white people doing incredible logical leaps to convince themselves and their victims that the oppression in a given society was good, inevitable, ordained by God and logic.
+Lots of the modern world of hierarchical, authoritative structures are nothing but insane white people doing incredible leaps of logic to convince themselves and their victims that the oppression in a given society was good, inevitable, ordained by God and logic.

 These kinds of people are dangerous to the children that they raise, the people that they 'help'.